withfatpanda/ship/README.md

 ### Loading assets
 When loading assets in your stylesheets, they should be versioned automatically.

-When loading an asset via PHP, use the global function `asset($path)`.
+When loading an asset via PHP, use the global function `asset($path)` where `$path` is relative to your theme's assets folder.
+For example, invoking `asset('css/theme.css')` would generate a URL for your theme's main stylesheet.

 Generating asset URLs this way will incorporate the assets' current versions, thus ensuring that browsers load the latest copies.
 For an example in context, refers to the script `inc/enqueue.php`.

 ### Live Reloading
 Coming soon.